cthoyt/cthoyt.github.io/_posts/2025-09-25-enriching-ror-with-wikidata.md

 ## Getting Wikidata

 In Wikidata, an entity can be annotated with a ROR identifier via property `P6782`.
-I wanted to write a SPARQL query for the [Wikidata Query Service](https://query.wikidata.org/) to retrieve all triples for which both the subject and object have and ROR identifier.
+I wanted to write a SPARQL query for the to retrieve all triples for which both the subject and object have and ROR identifier.

 ```sparql
 SELECT ?subject ?subjectROR ?subjectLabel ?predicate ?object ?objectROR ?objectLabel